martinrotter/rssguard/docs/source/features/cli.md

 Command Line Interface (CLI)
 ============================
-RSS Guard offers CLI.
-For overview of its features, run `rssguard --help` in your terminal.
-You will see the overview of the interface.
+RSS Guard offers a CLI.
+For an overview of its features, run `rssguard --help` in your terminal.

 ```
 Usage: rssguard [options] [url-1 ... url-n]